NASA

 We set the objectives.
 Contractors build the rockets.
 Kerbals ride them.

 NASA oversees the Melody Space Center portfolio: station expansion on LSI 1, MunShot planning, deep-space relays, and the crew safety standards that became unavoidable after Basic Station.
 Fourteen kerbals have reached orbit; none have been lost.
-Three are aboard LSI 1 now, running the program's first sustained station science.
+Two are aboard LSI 1 now — five modules docked, rated for eight crew, running the program's first sustained station science.

 14